 The Museo Regional de Antropología e Historia is an engaging museum located at Altamirano and 5 de Mayo.
 It features well-researched exhibitions of La Paz and Baja Sur history, from the Paleolithic era to the time of the missions, covering the influence of the Spanish colonization and how it impacted the original inhabitants.

 If you’re a history buff, this is one of the things to do in La Paz that you won’t want to miss.
-Note that most (if not all) descriptions are in Spanish.
-Entrance costs around 40 pesos ($2) and is open Monday to Sunday 9 am – 6 pm.
+Note that most (if not all) descriptions are in Spanish, which I thought was a good way to practice the language.
+Entrance costs 65 pesos (around $3) and is open Monday to Sunday 9 am – 6 pm.

 7. Shop at the Market

-The Mercado is a long-standing institution in La Paz, and among one of the places in La Paz to enjoy cheap and tasty Mexican breakfast and lunch.
+The Mercado is a long-standing institution in La Paz, and among one of the places to visit in La Paz to enjoy a cheap and tasty Mexican breakfast and lunch.
 Head to the corner of Revolucion De 1910 and Santos Degollado Monday to Sunday for your fill of yummy food.

 8. Relax on the Malecón